If you’re looking for the coolest bars in Leeds, you’ve come to the right place…

 Leeds is full of quality bars, but where should you go when you want to impress?
 These 10 are right at the top of the list.
 You’ve got secret cocktail bars, brewery tap rooms and even a cabaret club, so no two are the same, but while they’re all different, they’re also undeniably cool, so next time you’re wondering where to go, try one of these.

 The city’s coolest bar is also its most secretive.
 The Maven is a hidden speakeasy, tucked away behind an unmarked doorway on Call Lane.
 For those in the know, it’s a treasure trove of exquisite cocktails.
-Try their Lady of Sage, a mixture of Hendricks gin and sage syrup with lemon and egg white, or go for the Velvet Punch and enjoy a blend of 7 year Havana Club Rum, mandarin liqueur, falernum and lime juice.
+Try their Hibiscus Swizzle, a mixture of Monkey 47 gin and hibiscus syrup with lemon, cranberry and blackberry or go for the Velvet Punch and enjoy a blend of 7 year Havana Club Rum, mandarin liqueur, falernum and lime juice.

 The Maven, 1 Call Lane, Leeds, West Yorkshire, LS1 7DH.